reisap/Docker-learn/README.md

 REMOVE container :
 ```
     docker stop [name or id container]
-    docker stop -t 0 [name or id container] //becareful this will lost your data (force close immediatly)
+    docker stop -t 0 [name or id container] //becareful this will lost your data (force close immediatly) -t --time int it means you are run 0 int time, immediately

     docker rm [name or id]
     //or easy way, you wanted to stop and also remove container